-Melioidosis and glanders are infectious diseases with similar clinical presentations, caused by species of the bacterial genus Burkholderia.
-In nature, the two diseases differ in their geographical spread and ecology.
+Melioidosis and glanders are infectious diseases with similar clinical presentations, both caused by species of the bacterial genus Burkholderia.
+The two diseases differ in their geographical spread and ecology.

 Melioidosis is also called Whitmore disease, Vietnamese time bomb, Nightcliff gardener's disease, morphia injector’s septicaemia, and paddy-field disease.

-B. pseudomallei can be acquired by humans and animals via contact with contaminated soil (especially through skin abrasions), inhalation of dust and ingestion or aspiration of contaminated water.
+B. pseudomallei can be acquired by humans and animals via contact with contaminated soil (especially through skin abrasions), inhalation of dust, and the ingestion or aspiration of contaminated water.
 Person-to-person transmission is very rare.
-The organism is categorised in Hazard Group 3, so specimens from patients with suspected melioidosis must be handled in a containment laboratory to reduce the risk of laboratory-acquired infection.
+The organism is categorised as a Hazard Group 3 biological agent, so specimens from patients with suspected melioidosis must be handled in a containment laboratory to reduce the risk of laboratory-acquired infection.

 In healthy people, exposure to B. pseudomallei may be associated with asymptomatic seroconversion (the time period where antibodies develop and become detectable in the blood).